The cost-of-living crisis

-We may not be able to predict or control what's happening in the world, but we can help you to understand what these changes mean for you and your finances.
+As of September 2023, only 1 in 5 people are feeling comfortable and confident with their current financial situation.
+So, whilst we may not be able to predict or control what's happening in the world, we can help you to understand what these changes mean for you and your finances.

-Find out more about how you can manage your money during these challenging times – and what our cost of living research reveals about how the UK is managing with rising bills.
+Find out more about how you can manage your money during these difficult times and where you can get help.

 We’ve created The Cost of Living Room to give people a comfortable place to have an uncomfortable conversation.